intuition-dev/INTUITION2/articles/fe2.md

 Instead the frontend team's teach leads are broken up by the users persona, the people your org is targeting in helping.

-(aside: each frontend team should have a single member from the backend team that is writing the client side apis for them - APIs that map to the view model)
+(aside: each frontend team should have a single member from the backend team that is writing the client side apis for them - APIs that map to the ViewModel)

 Some call the Senior Frontend developers unicorns: designers that code.
 That is one of the reasons that the frontend is a higher salary band than backend.
 Also due to constraints, Senior Frontend developers maybe remote or at least have a Friday WAH (work from home), (vs backend that likely have to be local due to security of backend data).